Skip to main content

 I went to my local Dollar Tree last week, and I came across these really cute vases/bottles with gold leaves on them.
 I instantly pictured them displayed, with mini lights, but I just wasn't sure how I wanted to display them.

-After walking around the store for a little, I decided to also purchase a wood crate.
+After walking around the store for a little while, I decided to also purchase a wooden crate.
 I've been working a lot with these wood crates, and I knew I could come up with a quick craft to display these beautiful vases.
-So if you're ready come along with me, and let's create this quick, and simple DIY wood crate vase holder.
+So if you're ready, come along with me, and let's create this quick and simple DIY wood crate vase holder.

 Materials needed: